The three candles of episode 30. <- Previous • Next -> Backlash against the First Seduction.

 And, as the shadow girls remind us, the stars are associated with romance.
 General associations don’t disappear just because Utena adds specific associations.
 Though when we see the sky, no stars are visible.

-The striped dress is also meaningful from Akio’s point of view.
+The striped dress is meaningful from Akio’s point of view too.
 It indicates Utena’s fall from purity—again, from Akio’s point of view; Utena sees the night as a step away from childhood and into adulthood, which is a narrative of the system of control that she has bought into.
-The dress is white for purity with thin red stripes for pollution or corruption, the color of the blood she will bleed.
+The dress is white for purity with thin red stripes for pollution or sex (via the red of Eve’s apple), and for the color of the blood she will bleed.
 Another way to look at it is that Akio is working to change Utena from the white of the prince to the red of the Rose Bride.
 Anthy’s Rose Bride dress is solid red because she has fallen as far as it is possible to fall; Utena’s date dress is a little red because she is falling a short way this night.

 The simple and short dress indicates innocence and sexual vulnerability.
 After watching TV she bicycles her legs in the air without noticing that the position accentuates her vulnerability.